 Prior to joining Take-Two, she was Vice President of Finance and Business Development at Nautica Enterprises, Inc. She also worked in the audit and reorganization departments at Grant Thornton LLP.
 Lainie holds a BSBA in accounting from the American University in Washington, D.C.

-Gillian is a partner at Union Square Ventures, a venture capital firm based in New York City, and has more than 25 years of corporate experience in the financial and technology industries.
-Prior to her current role, she spent seven years as Chief Financial Officer for XO Group, Inc., an online media and technology company, which she and her team sold in 2018.
+Gillian is the Chief Financial Officer at Vimeo, the world’s leading all-in-one video software solution.
+She previously served as CFO at Iora Health and as a partner at Union Square Ventures, a venture capital firm based in New York City, and has more than 25 years of corporate experience in the financial and technology industries.
+She also spent seven years as Chief Financial Officer for XO Group, Inc., an online media and technology company, which she and her team sold in 2018.
 Previously, Gillian served as Managing Director at Allen & Company and Executive Director of Equity Research at Morgan Stanley.
 She also serves on the boards of Sweet Briar College and the St. Regis Foundation.

 Mark Smith, M.D.